Ironically, in a sanctimonious institution, undesired marital sex is a grim reality that its women have to live with each day, without any reprieve.

 Coming from an environment where I wanted to ask uncomfortable questions but was expected to “just know things with age”, it was difficult to broach the topic.

 “I met him only after marriage.
 I was nervous but that couldn’t be an excuse.
-In our times, we never knew we could say no. You can’t discuss bedroom matters in a courtroom.”
+In our times, we never knew we couldn’t say no. You can’t discuss bedroom matters in a courtroom.”
 However unsurprising my mother’s reluctant admission was, it did start a train of thought that refused to stop without talking to other people in order to make sense of what women in my life thought about consent and marriage.

 Growing up, sex education came from really questionable sources that inhibited me from actually being able to interpret my own body.
 It’s the case with most women.
 People are discouraged from talking, from laying ground rules and boundaries in an intimate relationship with a partner because of the power imbalance.
 “I was married at 15.
 Had never been touched before.
 But that is for the husband.
 He leads, I follow.
 If I say no, he’ll look for it somewhere else,” my incredulous maid laughed it off as the very thought of denying the husband his carnal pleasures is outrageous to her.